TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 ## 轉職者
-### **Team: Crewmates**
+### **隊伍:船員**
 The Shifter can take over the role of another Crewmate, the other player will transform into a Crewmate.\
 The Shift will always be performed at the end of the next meeting right before a player is exiled.
 The target needs to be chosen during the round.\
 Even if the Shifter or the target dies before the meeting, the Shift will still be performed.\
-Swapping roles with an Impostor or Neutral fails and the Shifter commits suicide after the next meeting (there won't be any body).\
+Swapping roles with an 偽裝者 or Neutral fails and the Shifter commits suicide after the next meeting (there won't be any body).\
-The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the Impostors.\
+The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the 偽裝者s.\
 This works especially well against the Eraser, but also gives the Eraser the possiblity to act like a Shifter.\
 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\
 \